 Student clubs or organizations requesting the use of the CUSOM logo for correspondence or other purposes must have approval from the Executive Director of Student Affairs.
-The request form to use the School logo must be submitted to the Director of Marketing and Communications.
+The request form to use the School logo for any merchandise must be submitted to the Executive Director of Student Affairs with final approval of the design from the Director of Marketing and Communications.